Reasons for Inadmissibility

 - the risk of harm to society if the individual is admitted;

 - the seriousness of his or her violation;

-- the reason that the alien is seeking admission;
+- the reason that the applicant is seeking admission;

 How Does W&A Help?

 Before applying for a waiver, it is imperative to understand the reason for a finding of inadmissibility and whether or not the finding is correct.
 If it is erroneous, then the finding should be challenged by requesting reconsideration and presenting additional evidence.
 If the finding is correct, then the above-listed standards must be analyzed and convincing evidence of rehabilitation should be prepared.
-At White & Associates, we can formulate a strategy for challenging a finding if appropriate, or representing your interests in preparing the nonimmigrant waiver application.
+As discussed above, the issue of 214(b) must be addressed for applicants of nonimmigrant visas except for H and L visas.
+At White & Associates, we can formulate a strategy for challenging a finding if such action is appropriate, or representing your interests in preparing the nonimmigrant waiver application and supporting documentation.
+To see how we have helped individuals obtain nonimmigrant waivers over the years, please visit the Case Studies section.
 Please feel free to contact us so that we may be able to assess your case.